LSSTScienceCollaborations/ObservingStrategy/commissioning/commProp_Template.md

-What observations or experimient during commissioning would be beneficial for validating your algorithms and help bootstrap your science inpreparation for the full survey.
+What observations or experimient during commissioning would be beneficial for validating your algorithms and help bootstrap your science in preparation for the full survey.

 ## Technical and/or Science Motivation